 Particularly If you have a complex application process, offering live chat or cobrowse options can help you provide seamless, high-touch customer assistance.
 For example, with cobrowsing, you can interact with a customer's screen – with their permission – to see the process from their perspective, making it that much easier to take them through it and resolve any challenges that come up.

 Even as late as 2016, only 22 percent of insurers had launched personalized, real time digital, or mobile services.
 Yet, collecting and applying customer data helps you improve insurance customer experience by offering product recommendations based on particular interests, location, and browsing history.
 Consumers are receptive to these recommendations being automated, too.
-A recent study showed that 74 percent of customers are very or somewhat willing to receive computer-generated advice on the type of insurance they should buy.

 Insurtech startup Trov provides personalization for its customers via flexible, on-demand insurance for a variety of gadgets – think smartphones and laptops.
-Consumers can switch cover on and off straight out of the app, just by the swipe of a switch.
+Consumers can switch the cover on and off straight out of the app, just by the swipe of a switch.

-One of the best ways you can move away from crude rating factors – the likes of age and marital status – for pricing premiums and emphasize customization, is through the power of data.
+One of the best ways you can move away from crude rating factors – the likes of age and marital status – for pricing premiums and emphasizing customization, is through the power of data.
 Data gives you a more complete view of your customers so you are better equipped to offer them the right products at the right time.

 An innovative example of customer data collection is the Aviva Drive app.
-A GPS collects data on driving behaviour, with safer drivers getting discounts on their car insurance.
+A GPS collects data on driving behavior, with safer drivers getting discounts on their car insurance.
 It even acts as a Dash Cam to automatically save footage of collisions.

 In an industry packed with sensitive data, consumers have concerns.
 A whopping 85 percent consider the risks of privacy and security breaches a disadvantage to sharing their data.
 But it’s precisely that data that will enable insurers to provide the best insurance customer experience.
 So, it’s absolutely essential you build trust with your customers when it comes to protecting their data.